 This specially designed plastic taped on the inside of the lid produces an air gap that helps insulates the oven.
 Please do not peal this off, as it will reduce the effectiveness of your oven.

 Yes, the Sport reaches temperatures of 210-270 degrees Fahrenheit (F) when placed in full sun and will cook most food in 2-4 hours, much the way a crock-pot slowly cooks food.
 In equatorial parts of the world, temperatures can reach 300 F. When the angle of the sun is lower (early spring, late fall and winter in the U.S.), the Sport can be placed on its back in order to be at a better angle with the sun.
 (Smaller, dark pots will be needed for this angle).

 In the early spring, late fall and winter or on partly cloudy days, the reflectors will increase solar gain and speed up cooking.
-Reflectors can raise the cooking temperature up to 350 degrees Fahrenheit and will cook food faster.
+Reflectors can raise the cooking temperature and will cook food faster.